 Some general dentists can remove wisdom teeth with no problems.

 However, there are cases where the root is too deep.
-The dentist might suggest cutting the tooth in pieces in order to remove it.
+The dentist might suggest cutting the tooth into pieces in order to remove it.

 This is not always done correctly as it requires a great amount of skill to successfully complete.

 If done wrong, it can be an excruciating and long recovery for the patient.

 A long recovery also increases the risk of having Dry Socket.
 The blood clot that forms may keep dislodging and won't heal all the way.

 It is important to know at least a little bit about the dentist or oral surgeon you decide to visit.